Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Experiments

+Our experiments test whether (i) RSPG's rate of convergence remains as fast as SPG's and (ii) RSPG learns history-aware behaviour.
+We compare HSMs against RL-based methods to highlight that, by treating transition dynamics as a black box, RL-based methods lead to slower convergence to their final exploitability than HSMs.

-We ablate RSPG with its history-independent counterpart, SPG, which we extend to use an MLP rather than a tabular policy.
-We also benchmark HSMs with purely sample-based RL algorithms: Independent PPO (IPPO) \cite{schulman_proximal_2017, algumaei_regularization_2023, witt_is_2020}, Recurrent IPPO \cite{ni_recurrent_2022} and M-OMD \cite{lauriere_policy_2022}.
+\paragraph{Ablations and Benchmarks.} We ablate RSPG with its history-independent counterpart, SPG, which we extend to use a multilayer perceptron (MLP) rather than a tabular policy.
+We also benchmark HSMs with purely sample-based RL algorithms: Independent PPO (IPPO) \cite{schulman2017proximal, algumaei2023regularization, de2020independent}, Recurrent IPPO \cite{ni2021recurrent} and M-OMD \cite{lauriere2023policy}.
+We do not include AFP, as prior work \citep{lauriere2022scalable, perolat2021scaling} shows that M-OMD converges significantly faster and avoids repeated best-response computation.
 We refer the reader to Appendix \ref{app: benchmark_algorithms} for more details.